-Elodie Blanchard is a textile artist and designer.
+Elodie Blanchard is an artist and designer.
 She creates and produces fiber art installations from her studio in New York City.
-In 2014, she began an ongoing collaboration with HBF Textiles designing four award winning upholstery fabric collections.
+In 2014, she began an ongoing collaboration with HBF Textiles designing four award winning upholstery fabric collections, collaborate with concrete on an acoustic tiles collection launching in January 2018.
 Her aesthetic is modern and whimsical.
 She is Interiors+Sources 2017 designer of the year.
+She is currently an artist in residency at the Museum of Arts and Design in NYC.

 A native of Grenoble, France, Blanchard's obsession with textiles took form in her teens, designing clothes and organizing fashion shows.
 After winning the public prize at the International Festival of Hyéres for creating a collection of garments that transformed elegant jackets to a one or two-person tent, she was invited to sell her eponymous clothing line at the famed French mail order company La Redoute at the age of 23.